52 Denver Urban Hikes–A Week-by-Week Challenge

 March 7.
 Ditch your car for the day and head to Sloan’s Lake (or drive if you’d like.)
 Bus 28 is your ticket to ride.
 Take the bus to the W 26th Ave and Vrain St station.
 Head west on W 26th toward Winona Ct.
 Turn left onto W Byron Pl. and follow to the lake.
 Walk in either direction around the lake to make a loop.
 Bring water, snacks, sunscreen, etc. There are plenty of restrooms around the lake.
 You may also want to venture into the neighborhood and enjoy this walk.

 March 14.
-Denver has one of the largest St Patrick’s Day parades in the U.S. Let’s see where parts of it go by walking in the Capitol Hill (CapHill) neighborhood.
+Denver has one of the largest St Patrick’s Day parades in the U.S. Let’s walk in the Capitol Hill (CapHill) neighborhood to see where parts of it go.
 Have fun on this loop in CapHill.

 March 21.
 Spring is coming.
 Maybe not soon enough, but let’s see if any of the tulips and early bloomers are up and out yet in Washington Park’s neighborhood.
 Walk through WashPark and its fabulous gardens, then go check out the rest of the neighborhood.